And then imagine making it happen in as many as 13 cities on the same day. Every weekend. For more than six months.

 2 hours, 30 minutes: The home club delivers the wireless microphone to the referee.

-2 hours, 15 minutes: Each club provides 12 primary and 12 backup like-new, properly prepared Wilson official NFL footballs to the referee for inspection.
-Additionally, one representative from each team can inspect and prepare the kicking balls (K-balls) that the officials received directly from Wilson Sporting Goods.
+2 hours, 15 minutes: Each club provides 12 primary and 12 backup like-new, properly prepared Wilson official NFL footballs to the Referee for inspection.
+Additionally, one representative from each team can inspect and prepare the kicking balls that the officials received directly from Wilson Sporting Goods.

 2 hours: C2P technicians conduct final C2P system testing with each club’s equipment manager.
 Sideline and coaches’ booth technicians conduct final testing on the entire C2C system.
 Field technicians conduct replay official equipment check at each of the field monitor stations.

-2 hours: The injury video review system technician distributes a radio to the local league-appointed unaffiliated neurotrauma consultants, airway management physician and ATC spotters.
-The ATC spotters — located in a stadium booth — are certified athletic trainers (ATC) that help each team’s medical staff spot potential concussions or other head and neck injuries.
-A neurotrauma consultant on each sideline helps with assessing concussions, and one in the ATC Spotter booth helps identify potential head injuries.
-An airway management physician, certified in rapid sequence intubation, stands between the 25- and 30-yard lines near paramedics who have coordinated arrangements for immediate transport via police escort or medevac helicopter to a predetermined hospital.
+2 hours: The injury video review system operators distribute radios to the local league-appointed unaffiliated neurotrauma consultants, airway management physician, emergency response physician, and AT spotters.
+The AT spotters — located in a stadium booth — are certified athletic trainers that help each team’s medical staff spot potential concussions or other head and neck injuries.
+A neurotrauma consultant on each sideline helps with assessing concussions, and one in the AT Spotter booth helps identify potential head injuries.
+An emergency response physician and an airway management physician (certified in rapid sequence intubation), stand between the 25- and 30-yard lines on either sideline near paramedics who have coordinated arrangements for immediate transport via police escort or medevac helicopter to a predetermined hospital.

 2 hours: Game officials test the wireless microphone units (primary and backup).
 A member of each club’s sideline staff, designated as the liaison with the referee, keeps spare batteries for the units should they need to be replaced.
 The referee meets with stadium personnel at the 50-yard line of the home team’s bench area to check all necessary electronic equipment.